w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 !!!info "Accounts on Cold wallets do not need passwords"
     For hardware wallets such as [Ledger](https://www.ledger.com/), you may have to set a PIN for accessing the accounts on the device, but you do not need to set a password for every individual account.
 When you need to make transactions with your account, you are required to sign using your Ledger device.
 Also, Ledger wallets let you generate multiple accounts for multiple blockchain networks without setting different passwords to access such accounts.

-### Restore Account on the Polkadot-JS Browser Extension
+### Restore Account on the Polkadot Developer Signer

 !!!info
-    See [**this video tutorial**](https://youtu.be/9ohp8k4Hz8c) and [**this page**](how-to/restore-account-signer.md) to learn how to restore your account on the Polkadot-JS UI.
+    See [**this video tutorial**](https://youtu.be/9ohp8k4Hz8c) and [**this page**](how-to/restore-account-signer.md) to learn how to restore your account on the Polkadot Developer Interface.

-## Polkadot-JS UI
+## Polkadot Developer Interface

 !!!info
-    For guidelines about how to create an account using Polkadot-JS UI, see [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this article**](how-to/create-account.md).
+    For guidelines about how to create an account using Polkadot Developer Interface, see [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this article**](how-to/create-account.md).

 !!!caution
-    If you use this method to create your account and clear your cookies in your browser, your account will be lost forever if you do not [back it up](#restore-account-on-the-polkadot-js-ui).
-Make sure you store your seed phrase in a safe place or download the account's JSON file if using the Polkadot-JS browser extension.
-Learn more about account backup and restoration [here](#restore-account-on-the-polkadot-js-ui).
+    If you use this method to create your account and clear your cookies in your browser, your account will be lost forever if you do not [back it up](#restore-account-on-the-polkadot-developer-interface).
+Make sure you store your seed phrase in a safe place or download the account's JSON file if using the Polkadot Developer Signer.
+Learn more about account backup and restoration [here](#restore-account-on-the-polkadot-developer-interface).

-Local in-browser account storage is disabled by default on the Polkadot-JS UI.
-To create an account using the Polkadot-JS UI, navigate to settings > account options and click on allow local in-browser account storage in the drop-down menu.
+Local in-browser account storage is disabled by default on the Polkadot Developer Interface.
+To create an account using the Polkadot Developer Interface, navigate to settings > account options and click on allow local in-browser account storage in the drop-down menu.
 Using the Polkadot-JS user interface without a browser extension is **not recommended**.
 It is the least secure way of generating an account.
 It should only be used if all other methods are not feasible.

-### Account Backup using the Polkadot-JS UI
+### Account Backup using the Polkadot Developer Interface

 !!!info
     See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this page**](how-to/export-json-backup.md) to know how to back up your account.

-### Reset password using the Polkadot-JS UI
+### Reset password using the Polkadot Developer Interface

 To reset the password of an account created with Polkadot-JS Apps UI, you need to go to the "Accounts" tab, click the icon with three vertical dots on your account and select "Change this account's password".

-See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc?t=261) to learn how to change the password for an account created on the Polkadot-JS UI (i.e. a non-injected account).
+See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc?t=261) to learn how to change the password for an account created on the Polkadot Developer Interface (i.e. a non-injected account).

 !!!note
-    If you create an account first using Polkadot-JS Apps UI and then add it to the browser extension, you need to follow the [guidelines for the browser extension](#restore-account-on-the-polkadot-js-browser-extension) to change the password of such an account.
+    If you create an account first using Polkadot-JS Apps UI and then add it to the browser extension, you need to follow the [guidelines for the browser extension](#restore-account-on-the-polkadot-developer-signer) to change the password of such an account.

-### Restore Account on the Polkadot-JS UI
+### Restore Account on the Polkadot Developer Interface

-See [**this video tutorial**](https://youtu.be/cBsZqFpBANY) and [**this page**](how-to/restore-account.md) to learn how to restore your account on the Polkadot-JS UI.
+See [**this video tutorial**](https://youtu.be/cBsZqFpBANY) and [**this page**](how-to/restore-account.md) to learn how to restore your account on the Polkadot Developer Interface.

 ### Unlocking Locks